-BENEDICTO ERNESTO R. BITONIO, JR.Alternate Board Member Treasurer of the Philippines, Bureau of the Treasury
+BENEDICTO ERNESTO R. BITONIO, JR. Undersecretary Department of Labor and Employment

 Mr. Bitonio currently serves as the Undersecretary of the Department of Labor and Employment.
 Prior to his appointment in 2022, he held various positions including the Executive Vice President at the Development Bank of the Philippines, Chairman at the National Labor Relation Commission, and Assistant Secretary and Director at the Department of Labor and Employment, among others.